Scalar fields in Bonnor-Melvin Universe with potential: A study of dynamics of spin-0 particles-antiparticles: Introduction

-We aim to study the relativistic quantum motions of spin-0 scalar particles in the background of an electro-vacuum space-time.
-One of the example of such electro-vacuum space-time is the Bonnor-Melvin magnetic universe, which is a generalization of Melvin universe.
-Furthermore, we introduce an external scalar potential called Cornell-type potential (sum of linear confining and repulsive Coulomb potential) by modifying the mass term in the wave equation and explore the dynamics of scalar fields.
-We derive the radial wave equation and solve it in two different ways: firstly taking approximation of the trigonometric function appears in the radial equation and secondly performing suitable transform to reduces the radial equation into some standard differential equation form.
+We aim to study the relativistic quantum motions of spin-0 scalar particles in the background of an electrovacuum space-time.
+One of the example of such electrovacuum space-time is the Bonnor-Melvin magnetic universe, which is a generalization of Melvin universe, incorporating a cosmological constant.
+Furthermore, we introduce a static scalar potential by modifying the mass term in the Klein-Gordon wave equation and explore the dynamics of scalar fields.
+We derive the radial equation of the relativistic wave equation and solve it through special functions.
+We obtain the approximate eigenvalue solution of the quantum systems in the presence of a linear confining potential and a Cornell-type scalar potential.
 We show that the energy eigenvalue of the scalar fields are influenced by the cosmological constant, the topological parameter of the space-time, and the potential parameters.
+It is worth mentioning that quantum dynamics of scalar and oscillator field in the same Bonnor-Melvin universe that we consider here has recently been studied in Refs. \cite{k46,k47}.

 This paper is summarized as follows: In {\it section 2}, we derive the radial wave equation of the Klein-Gordon equation in the presence of a non-electromagnetic scalar potential.
-We then solve this radial equation through special functions by considering two types of scalar potential: a linear confining and a Cornell-type potential.
+We then solve this radial equation through special functions by considering two types of scalar potential: a linear confining and a Cornell-type potential and present the approximate energy spectrum and the wave function.
 In {\it section 3}, we present our results and discussion of the system under investigation.
-Throughout the paper we choose the system of units, where $c=1=\hbar$.
+Throughout the paper we choose the system of units, where $\hbar=c=G=1$.